katiepo456/machine-learning-project/README.md

 ## Instructions for Running the Models
 To run the program, run the 'main.py' file.
 This will run all the models back-to-back, otherwise you can run each model separately in their respective file (i.e. run the linear regression model by running 'linear_regression.py', etc.).
+To generate the 3D plots for linear regression, uncomment the 'plot3d' line in the 'run_regression_model_on_major()' function.
+These plots can also be found in the 'LinearRegression_ProjectFigures' folder in the repo.

 ### Random Forest
 In order to edit the parameters of the Random Forest Regressor, simply change, remove, or add arguments to the RandomForestRegressor function on line 64 of random_forest_regressor.py